-Employers with 50 or more full-time employees that sponsor fully insured group health plans and all employers that sponsor self-insured (including level-funded) group health plans are required to report information to the IRS about the health coverage provided during the prior calendar year.
-The reporting is meant to assist the federal government in enforcing compliance with the ACA's employer and individual mandates.
-It also ensures proper administration of the premium tax credit and cost-sharing subsidy eligibility and payments through both the federally facilitated and state-run health insurance exchanges.
+Employers with 50 or more full-time employees (FTEs) that sponsor fully insured group health plans and all employers that sponsor self-insured (including level-funded) group health plans are required to report information to the IRS about the health coverage provided during the prior calendar year.
+The reporting requirement assists the federal government in enforcing compliance with the ACA employer mandate.
+The reporting also ensures proper administration of the premium tax credit and cost-sharing subsidy eligibility and payments through both the federally facilitated and state-run health insurance exchanges.

 In addition, employers are required to provide employees with annual statements that summarize the employer's report to the IRS.
-These statements help employees determine their eligibility for a premium tax credit and, prior to 2019, their compliance with the ACA's individual mandate.
+These statements help employees determine their eligibility for a premium tax credit and, prior to 2019, their compliance with the ACA individual mandate.
 Note that effective since calendar year 2019, the penalty for non-compliance with the federal individual mandate is reduced to zero (although state individual mandate penalties could apply).
 Largely in response to this change, several states enacted their own individual mandate rules.
 For further information about state individual mandates, see the NFP publication State Individual Mandate Reporting Requirements.

 Employers have two separate reporting and employee statement requirements: IRC Section 6055 (all employers that sponsor self-insured plans) and Section 6056 (all employers that are subject to the employer mandate).
-Employers that are subject to both Sections 6055 and 6056 (i.e., self-insured employers with 50 or more full-time employees (FTEs), including full-time equivalents) may combine their reporting, as described below.
+Employers that are subject to both Sections 6055 and 6056 (i.e., self-insured employers with 50 or more FTEs, including full-time equivalents) may combine their reporting, as described below.
 The grandfathered status of a plan does not affect the employer's reporting obligations.
 For further information about Sections 6055 and 6056 reporting requirements, see the NFP publication ACA: FAQs for Employer Reporting Under Sections 6055 and 6056.

 The ACA requires most employers sponsoring group health plans to report certain plan coverage information to the IRS and to provide statements to employees.
+Beginning in 2024, employers that file 10 or more returns of any type must do so electronically.

-GENERAL PRINCIPLES FOR BOTH SECTIONS 6055 AND 6056
+GENERAL PRINCIPLES FOR SECTIONS 6055 AND 6056